Analysis | Trump follows his base toward rationalized vaccine skepticism

-“99.5 percent of the deaths that we’re seeing right now, Chris, from covid-19 are among those who are unvaccinated,” he said.
-“So I worry that we are seeing, in fact, significant increases among the unvaccinated.
+He said that “99.5 percent of the deaths that we’re seeing right now, Chris, from covid-19 are among those who are unvaccinated,” adding: “So I worry that we are seeing, in fact, significant increases among the unvaccinated.
 But the good news is the vaccinated are still highly protected.”

 It was not a subtle point: Getting vaccinated protects your life and the lives of others by slowing or halting the virus’s spread.
 Refuse vaccinations and we’re in trouble.

-A bit later, Wallace interviewed Sen. Bill Cassidy (R-La.) and asked the senator why his state of Louisiana had seen such low rates of vaccination.
+A bit later, Wallace interviewed Sen. Bill Cassidy (R-La.) and asked why Louisiana had seen such low vaccination rates.
 Cassidy blamed a lack of trust in government — and President Biden.

 In other words, Cassidy believes that Louisianans have decided against being vaccinated because Biden lowered trust in government.
 This is nonsensical for a variety of reasons, including that trust in government was in decline well before Biden took office.
 It’s essentially an attempt to redirect blame toward Democrats and away from media on the right and Republican leaders who’ve repeatedly expressed skepticism about the vaccine and its rollout.
 The idea that Tucker Carlson’s incessant rhetoric misleadingly targeting vaccine safety and effectiveness is less of a factor than Biden’s praise for the vaccines while advocating Democratic policy positions is bizarre.

-More importantly, for more than a year, former president Donald Trump has explicitly fostered distrust in government experts, insisting to his base that the pandemic was not a big deal out of concern that it would hurt his reelection chances.
+More important, for more than a year, beginning when he was president, Donald Trump has explicitly fostered distrust in government experts, insisting to his base that the pandemic was not a big deal out of concern that it would hurt his reelection chances.
 After initially embracing expert recommendations aimed at combating the virus, he eventually turned government experts into political foils, even plucking an advocate of allowing unchecked infections off Fox News to serve on his coronavirus task force.
-His efforts to take full credit for the rollout of the vaccine ran into the wall of skepticism that he himself had built.
+His efforts to take full credit for the rollout of the vaccines ran into the wall of skepticism that he himself had built.

 He was left in the situation that Cassidy tried to pin on Biden: After working so hard to undercut official expertise on masks, closures and distancing, Trump was asking his base to trust that expertise on vaccines.
-His wan efforts to encourage vaccinations — dropped into sporadic interviews and speeches — seemed to reflect an understanding that he knew where his base was and he wasn’t interested in trying to change their minds on the utility of government efforts.
+His wan efforts to encourage vaccinations — dropped into sporadic interviews and speeches — seemed to reflect an understanding that he knew where his base was and that he wasn’t interested in trying to change their minds on the utility of government efforts.
 After leading his base to a place where they shrugged at the virus, he ended up either having to change their minds or join them.

 Over the weekend, he joined them.

-“[P]eople are refusing to take the Vaccine because they don’t trust his Administration, they don’t trust the Election results, and they certainly don’t trust the Fake News,” he wrote in a statement over the weekend, “which is refusing to tell the Truth.”
+“People are refusing to take the Vaccine because they don’t trust his Administration, they don’t trust the Election results, and they certainly don’t trust the Fake News,” he wrote in a statement over the weekend, “which is refusing to tell the Truth.”

 When Cassidy makes this point, it’s obvious deflection.
 When Trump makes it, it’s ridiculous.

 By now, the correlation between politics, vaccinations and new infections is obvious.
 In April, the density of vaccinations in blue counties began to diverge from red counties.
 Now, there’s an 11-point gap in the density of fully vaccinated people in blue counties and red ones.
-Even among the most at-risk Americans, those ages 65 and over, Republicans are less likely to be vaccinated.
+Even among the most at-risk Americans, those ages 65 and older, Republicans are less likely to be vaccinated.

-There are a lot more counties that voted for Trump than for Biden, a function of there being a lot of counties with relatively small populations.
+There are a lot more counties that voted for Trump than for Biden, but Biden won because many of those counties have relatively small populations.
 The median Biden-voting county at this point has 46 percent of its population fully vaccinated.
 The median Trump-voting county is only 34 percent vaccinated.

 (Some states, such as Texas, don’t provide county-level vaccination data to the CDC, so they aren’t included.)